-In the Targeted Assessment Clinic, fellows conduct diagnostic interviews and evaluations with patients who have been
+In the Targeted Assessment Clinic, fellows conduct diagnostic interviews and targeted psychological evaluations with patients who have been identified as requiring less extensive testing.
+Participation in this clinic provides fellows with experience in constructing an abbreviated test battery to answer a circumscribed referral question.

-Supervisor: Alison Pritchard, PhD, ABPP
+Supervisors: Alison Pritchard, PhD, ABPP, and Danielle Wexler, PhD